Become A Skilled & Talented Typing Contractor – Here’s How

 Take pride in your work.
 You’re running your own business!
 You should be proud of your productivity, transcript quality and work achievements.
 Working autonomously can be a challenge for some; this is your time to shine and demonstrate your initiative and go-getting attitude.

 Communication without barriers.
-You may not be sharing an office with colleagues, but that doesn’t mean communication with others need suffer.
+You may not be sharing an office with colleagues, but that doesn’t mean communication with others needs to suffer.
 There are many online communication tools which enhance timely communication, but the most important of all is your attitude.
 You need to be an open and honest communicator, so you, the companies you are contracting to, and your clients, have a shared understanding of what the expectations are, and when and how deadlines are met.

 Be security-savvy.
 As with all online engagement, being security savvy is essential.
 You’re not only responsible for your own online security at your workstation, but you are the caretaker of extremely sensitive, confidential and privileged client information.
 Your security awareness and practices must be demonstrable and above reproach.

-With an excellent typing speed, a wealth of transferable skills, exceptional research abilities, a secure workstation with transcription foot pedal and transcription software, you’re well on your way to becoming a highly sought-after typing contractor.
+With an excellent typing speed, a wealth of transferable skills, exceptional research abilities, and a secure workstation with a transcription foot pedal and transcription software, you’re well on your way to becoming a highly sought-after typing contractor.

 For more information on becoming a typing contractor with Pacific Transcription, visit our Careers page.
+Or if you are ready to launch your career as a typing contractor with Pacific Transcription, click here to start your application!